Powered by HomeInsurance.com (NPN: 8781838)

 Whole life insurance

-One of the unique features of whole life insurance is its cash value, which grows at a guaranteed rate over time.
-You can tap into this cash value through loans, using the money when you need it.
+You can access a whole life insurance policy’s cash value through policy loans while you’re still alive.
 But it’s important to point out that, like any other loan, a life insurance policy loan accrues interest.
 Additionally, any loan amount you don’t repay will reduce the death benefit your loved ones receive.
-Also, some policies even offer dividends, adding a little extra boost to your cash value.

-If you ever decide to part ways with your policy, you can access the surrender cash value — this is the money you’ve accumulated, minus any fees.
+If you ever decide to part ways with your policy, you can access the surrender cash value — this is the money you’ve accumulated, minus any fees or loan balances.
 Whole life insurance might cost a bit more, but it provides the peace of mind of knowing exactly what you’re getting, which can be invaluable in long-term planning.

 Pros and cons of whole life insurance